 A range of holiday accommodation is available in and around Crows Nest, Toowoomba and the Hampton and Ravensbourne areas.
 For more information see the tourism information links below.

 After heavy rain, water plummets 20 m over Crows Nest Falls.
-Photo NPRSR
+Photo NPSR

 A small sandy beach allows access to Kauyoo Pool.
-Photo NPRSR
+Photo NPSR

 Bottlebrush Pool is the ideal place to relax or swim.
-Photo NPRSR
+Photo NPSR

 Crows Nest picnic area.
-Photo Charlie Finn NPRSR
+Photo Charlie Finn NPSR

 Take a creek-side walk to waterholes and to lookouts with spectacular views.